Rudolph “Rudy” Rosen – Founding Partner

-He is also founding partner of Professional Nonprofit Management Group, a company specializing in highly personalized services in start-up and turn-around of nonprofit organizations, funds development, and management of conferences and meeting events.
+He is also founding partner of Professional Nonprofit Management Group, a company specializing in highly personalized services in start-up and turn-around of nonprofit and public organizations, funds development, and management of conferences and meeting events.

 Dr. Rosen has served in international, national, and regional executive leadership positions in three of the nation’s largest nonprofit advocacy organizations.
 He has served as an environment cabinet member for two governors, and was a director of public resource agencies in two states.
 He has served on over 130 nonprofit and government national and international boards, commissions and committees and has written over 400 articles and presentations on organizations, conservation, and policy.

 Dr. Rosen’s experience is broad and has focused on strategic and operational leadership, financing, marketing, advocacy, and hands-on management of national and international nonprofit membership/trade associations, university research/education initiatives, and government agencies.
 In one position he was responsible for an annual $8.3-million fundraising event with over 18,000 attendees, while in another he managed over $130 million raised, funding 400 to 500 collaborative nonprofit-organization projects underway annually.

 He recently wrote the book Money for the Cause: A Complete Guide to Event Fundraising, an easy to understand yet comprehensive guidebook that will help anyone raise more money for their cause, regardless of size of organization or fundraising skill.
 Money for the Cause is a peer reviewed publication of Texas A&M University Press.